Shows & Sessions 1961- 2025

 Wherever possible, the session information is derived from the AFM (American Federation of Musicians) contract sheets (and in this area, both Ian Rusten & Craig Slowinski have done excellent recent work in unearthing new information), but it must be noted that these are not invariably 100% accurate as in at least one case it has been established that the contract in question was drawn up some time after the actual session (and notably some of the AFM dates ascribed to the Holland sessions are, frankly, impossible).
 Further, as they are contracts for musicians, they are of course no help at all in dating The Beach Boys vocal sessions.
 In addition to documenting Beach Boys sessions, Brian Wilson's extracurricular production work for the likes of The Honeys, Glen Campbell and Sharon Marie are also included, to illustrate just how much he was doing when the band were on the road.
 From the initial Hite Morgan sessions through to the Sunflower album of 1970, The Beach Boys sessions are generally well documented: thereafter, as the band recorded mainly in their own Brother Studio (initially at Brian's house, later in Santa Monica), the details are more sketchy.
 Some, but by no means all, of the post-60s session information is taken from the tape boxes (and here it must be pointed out that tape box dates are not infallible either) .
 One thing that has become clear is that some of the session dates listed in the Diary are highly suspect as the band were either on tour at the time or played a show several time zones away on the same day.
 Therefore, a session listing in italics denotes a session that might well be incorrectly dated, or even didn't happen at all, but is included as this is what the documentation says (a concert date in italics denotes a cancelled show).
 Finally, there are of course songs for which we have (for whatever reason) no documentation or information whatsoever, e.g. most of the new titles on Still Cruisin': for these, no listing is made.
 Finally, the usual appeal for help: any corrections and/or additions to either sessions or live dates will be welcomed with open arms, at bellagio@btinternet.com.
 Don't be shy, now, even if it's just one show or session - it all helps.

-For their tireless work in assembling this material, my thanks, admiration and respect go to: Ian Rusten, Craig Slowinski, Jon Stebbins, Alan Boyd, Stephen McParland, Jim Murphy, Eric Anniversario, Will Crerar, John Brode and Brad Elliott.
-Thanks are also due to Mark A. Moore (for the Jan & Dean/BB connection), Dennis Diken, Ron Furmanek, Peter Reum, Lou Shenk (for Smile), Don Cunningham, the late Trish Campo, the varied BB/BW fanzines 1977 to date, websites and message boards (and the contributors thereunto), David & Carrie Marks, Bruce Johnston, Mike Love, Michael Osterkamp, Keith Badman (yes, really), Chris Woods, Tim Bonhomme, Scott Totten, Bob Flory, Steve Eidem, Domenic Priore, Margaret Dowdle-Head, James Allan, Mark Kennedy, Julio Pelayo, Dave Barson, Vern Morrison, Greg Renoff, Scott McCarl, Bert Gangl, Ashley Wood, Don Zirilli and others who prefer to remain nameless.
+For their tireless work in assembling this material, my thanks, admiration and respect go to: Ian Rusten, Craig Slowinski, Jon Stebbins, Alan Boyd, Stephen McParland, Jim Murphy, Eric Anniversario, Will Crerar, and John Brode.
+Thanks are also due to Mark A. Moore (for the Jan & Dean/BB connection), Dennis Diken, Ron Furmanek, Peter Reum, Lou Shenk (for Smile), Don Cunningham, the late Trish Campo, Brad Elliott, the varied BB/BW fanzines 1977 to date, websites and message boards (and the contributors thereunto), David & Carrie Marks, Bruce Johnston, Mike Love, Kevin Olson, Michael Osterkamp, Keith Badman (yes, really), Chris Woods, Tim Bonhomme, Scott Totten, Bob Flory, Steve Eidem, Domenic Priore, Margaret Dowdle-Head, James Allan, Mark Kennedy, Julio Pelayo, Dave Barson, Vern Morrison, Greg Renoff, Scott McCarl, Bert Gangl, Ashley Wood, Don Zirilli and others who prefer to remain nameless.
 A special word of thanks to to Pete "Mr. Poster" Howard of Poster Central.

 Dedicated to